 Other culinary landmarks include Rocky’s Italian Restaurant, which attracts a wide cross section of customers from working class house painters to local politicians.
 The greatest draw to the neighborhood is the Rochester Rhinos soccer stadium on Oak Street.
 The stadium was constructed in 2004 on a filled-in section of the Erie Canal’s original route and Rochester’s old subway bed.
 Formerly called Paetec Park, the stadium is now called Marina Auto Stadium.

-If you would like additional information about this neighborhood, please contact the Northwest Quadrant Neighborhood Service Center:
+If you would like additional information about this neighborhood, please contact the Southwest Quadrant Neighborhood Service Center: